Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Improved signaling on all "u-turned" blueprints from 4:2:1 books
 - Changed "Diagonal U-turn" from 4 Lane books so it is upgradable to "Diagonal Lane Switch U-turn" as originally intended
 - If you're playing on 1.1, Factorio saves cable connections in blueprints now, you know what that means

+15:30 UTC 8.12.2020
+- Stackers for each train size now have their own books rather than all being shoved together

 </details>